Ahmadk-g/Codeinsitute-PP1/README.md

 - __About Us Section__

-  - In this section the user will get a chance to know more about our origin story.
+  - In this section, the user will get a chance to learn more about our origin story.
   - The text gives the user a closer idea about our identity as a company and introduces the team that carries our mission.
-  - This section is written in a non-formal language to provide the user with a friendly and emotionally close experience.
+  - This section is crafted in an informal tone, aiming to offer users a friendly and emotionally engaging experience.

   ![About Us](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/aboutus.png)